kumpan/unikorn/content/unikorns/2021-02-23-felicia-öhrn.md

     These traits makes magic in any situation needing a creative solution.
 Such as ideas for how to interact with a specific group of people with a nerdy passions.
-latest_posts_text: Read more
+latest_posts_text: Posts by Felicia Öhrn
-posts_category: Unikorn Marketing
+posts_category: Felicia
 SEOform:
   form_name: Get in touch
   form_title: Reach out to Felicia Öhrn